emiliazm/awesomebooks-es6/README.md

 # Awesome books with ES6.

 > Hello!
-I am a software developer!
-I can help you build a product, feature or website.
-Tak a look of my works.
-If you like what you see and have a project you need coded, don’t hesitate and contact me.
+Awesome books is a single page website that allows you to add or remove books to create a list or book colleccion.
+Re-creating this website you will learn how to give some functionality to your sections and make your website more user-interactive.
+Apart from creating and display a list you will learn how to set and get items from local storage and how to use an external package like luxom to display the current date.

 ## Built With